CryptoChem0000/rebalance-dashboard-sui/README.md

 ## 🎯 What Does This Do?

+This tool automatically manages your liquidity positions on Osmosis DEX.
 When you provide liquidity on Osmosis, you need to keep your position "in range" to earn fees.
 This tool:

 1. **Creates liquidity positions** for you automatically
 2. **Monitors** if your position goes out of range
 3. **Rebalances** your position when needed (withdraws and recreates it)
-4. **Manages your funds** between Osmosis and Archway to get the best prices
+4. **Uses Bolt on Archway** to get better prices when rebalancing

-NOTE: Current MVP version only works with the ATOM/USDC pair
+5. **Tracks all your transactions** in a database for analysis

+## 📦 Supported Assets

+Currently supported token pairs:
+- **ATOM/USDC** (default configuration - Pool 1282)
+- **Any pool** containing these supported tokens:
+  - ATOM (Cosmos Hub)
+  - USDC (Noble)
+  - OSMO (Osmosis)
+  - TIA (Celestia)
+  - INJ (Injective)
+  - WBTC (Wrapped Bitcoin via Osmosis)
+  - WETH (Wrapped Ethereum via Axelar)
+  - AKT (Akash)
+  - ARCH (Archway)

+You can use any Osmosis concentrated liquidity pool that contains two of these tokens.

 ## 🚀 Getting Started (Step by Step)